stumpapp/stump/README.md

 Stump is early in development, so there is a LOT missing - gotta start somewhere though!
 These are my current end-goals with some current todos sprinkled in:

-- [ ] Create Stump docker image that can be used to run the server on my Raspberry Pi (or any other machine)
+- [x] Create Stump docker image that can be used to run the server on my Raspberry Pi (or any other machine)
-  - [ ] Create Dockerfile for prod
+  - [x] Create Dockerfile for prod
     - make sure image is *small*, sitting at 2gb rn >:(
-  - [ ] Create docker-compose.yml for dev
 - [ ] Filesystem indexing of libraries
   - [ ] Walk through libraries and sync media to DB
     - [ ] based on checksums or just urls? not sure, both have pros and cons